-Collaboration and effective communication are central factors in successful projects.
+Collaboration and effective communication in construction are central factors in successful projects.
 Large projects require numerous disciplines and extensive project teams including the architect, engineers, consultants, construction manager, other design disciplines and the general contractor along with specialty contractors.
 The most important early focus of a good construction manager will be to vet potential project participants with an eye towards building a harmonious and productive design and construction team.

 Henry Ford once said, “Coming together is a beginning, staying together is progress and working together is success.”